 Cashrewards has 1.1 million Australian members, 260,000 of them active members.

 How much can you save?

-While the advertising spin for some cashback sites may mention cashback rates as high as 40%, most offers range from 1% to 10% cash back, with the most common amounts hovering around the 3–6% range.
+The advertising spin for some cashback sites may mention cashback rates as high as 95%, but most offers range from one percent to 10% cash back, with common amounts hovering around the three-to-six percent range.

-Sometimes significantly higher cash back percentages are offered, but with a cap on the maximum amount you can claim back.
+On top of this, the higher cashback percentages sometimes come with a cap on the maximum amount you can claim back.

-Some retailers offer set amount discounts, for example $35 off, but these are generally for sign-up services with a high total cost, such as internet plans.
+In other cases, retailers offer discounts of a set amount, for example $35 off, but these are generally for sign-up services with a high total cost, such as internet and energy plans.